Grafham Water

 Grafham Water is an 806.3 ha biological Site of Special Scientific Interest (SSSI) north of Perry, Huntingdonshire.
 It was designated an SSSI in 1986.
 It is a reservoir with a circumference of about 10 mi, is 21 m deep at maximum, and is the eighth largest reservoir in England by volume and the joint third largest by area at 1550 acre.
 An area of 114 ha at the western end is a nature reserve managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.

+Creation

 The lake was created by building an earth and concrete dam, constructed by W. & C. French in 1965, and water is extracted and processed at an adjacent Anglian Water treatment plant before being piped away as drinking water.
 It was shown from the air, before it opened, in 'Look at Life (film series)' ' 1965 episode, 'Will Taps Run Dry ?', narrated by Tim Turner.

+Wildlife

 The reservoir was immediately colonised by wildlife and a nature reserve was created at the western side of the reservoir.
 The nature reserve contains semi-natural ancient (at least 400 years old) woodlands and more recent plantation woodlands, grasslands and wetland habitats such as reedbeds, willow and open water.
 The reservoir has nationally important numbers of wintering great crested grebes, tufted ducks and coots, and of moulting mute swans in late summer.
 A pond has a population of the nationally uncommon warty newt.